 - Development of critical life skills in moving toward becoming an independent and interdependent member of society

 Students will take two courses for credit to prepare for the rigor and pace of college-level academics.
-Working with Drexel faculty, staff, and peer leaders — students learn the skills needed to achieve academic success.
+Through working with Drexel faculty, staff, and peer leaders — students learn the skills needed to achieve academic success.
 This includes how to manage your time during the fast-paced Drexel term, how to strengthen study skills, and how to manage stress throughout the year.
-Secondly, students will also use personal self-reflection to better understand past challenges while setting goals for future success.
+Students will also use personal self-reflection to better understand past challenges while setting goals for future success.

 These workshops provide critical information about navigating the college experience at Drexel.
 Topics include managing finances while in college, thinking about co-op, managing responsibilities and requirements of being a Drexel student, and creating place and voice in a large university setting.
 Students will meet with staff from Drexel departments such as counseling, student conduct, financial aid, and more.